-In some circumstances, we continue to treat a person as working their old number of hours for the first four weeks.
+When a person's hours drop, we continue to treat them as working their old number of hours for the first four weeks in some circumstances.
 So Sandra continues to be treated as working for 32 hours a week for the first four weeks after she reduced her hours.
 This means that she is not entitled to WTC from 31 May.
 We ask her to pay back the money she had from 31 May to 12 July.